AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-fvg-list-controls-layout-template.md

 product-area: system-administration;templates;setup
 navigation-topic: layout-templates
 title: Customize Filters, Views, and Groupings using a layout template
 description: As an Adobe Workfront administrator, you can use a layout template to specify which list controls appear in the Filter, View, and Grouping drop-down menus.
-These menus appear above lists throughout Workfront, such as the list of tasks for a project:
+These menus appear above lists throughout Workfront, such as the list of tasks for a project - EDIT ME.
 ---

 # Customize Filters, Views, and Groupings using a layout template